 Adult Learning for Independence and Employment (ALFIE)

-Our independent living skills courses enable learners to manage independently at home and within the community, building your confidence along with skills.
+Our part-time independent living skills courses enable learners to manage independently at home and within the community, building your confidence along with skills.

 Adult Learning for Independence and Employment (ALFIE) at BCA